QUICK KICK (v1)

 Quick Kick was first released as part of the fourth series (1985).
 He was also available in 1986 and was discontinued in 1987.

 In 1991, a remolded Quick Kick was available as a mail-in offer from Hasbro Direct (see Variations below for more information).
 This newly molded Quick Kick was available via Hasbro Direct from 1991 through 1994.

-Quick Kick came with a silver sword, silver nunchuks, and a gray backpack.
+Quick Kick came with a gray backpack, a silver samurai sword, and silver nunchuks.

 Birthplace: Los Angeles, CA

 Subject's Japanese father and Korean mother owned a grocery store in Watts.
 Not accepted by either the Japanese or Koreans because of his mixed ancestry and too short to play basketball, Quick Kick turned to martial arts.
 All martial arts.
 He is a ranking black belt in Tae Kwan Do, Go Ju Ryu, Southern Praying Mantis Kung-Fu, Tai Chi Sword, Zen Sword, and Wing-Chun.
 He was working as a stunt man in Hollywood when he was recruited for the G.I.
 Joe team.